 The affordable housing development currently under construction will help fill the low stock of affordable housing in Moore.
 Once the development is complete, Moore will be servicing at least 219 low income households each year.
-The City has also found value in funding the utility and rental assistance program for low income families through the Central Oklahoma Community Action Agency.
+The City has also found value in funding the utility and rental assistance program for low income families through the Salvation Army.
 The City has determined this type of assistance is a priority need for the community.
-Because of the coronavirus pandemic, this program is essential for the community.
-The City of Moore will continue its commitment to create diverse housing opportunities and ensure the availability and affordability of a variety of housing by collaborating with the development of community and housing organizations to build affordable housing in the community.
+The City is also committed to the relationship with Food and Shelter who provides the rapid re-housing program prviding homeless/at risk homeless housing assistance.
+The City of Moore will continue its commitment to create diverse housing opportunities and ensure the availability and affordability of a variety of housing by collaborating with the development of community and housing organizations to build affordable housing.